impiyush83/irctc-backend/README.md

     Failure response
     Status code: 400

-    When user tries to sell a stock, but given quantity exceeds than what he has.
+    When admin tries to sell a stock, but given quantity exceeds than what he has.
     {
         "code": 5001,
         "success": false,
         "message": "Insufficient quantity of stocks available., Currently available <quantity> stocks of <stock name>" }
+    ```
+    ```
+    Failure response
+    Status code: 401

+    When admin tries to hit the api , but there is no role:admin in header.

+    {
+        "code": 401,
+        "success": false,
+        "message": "Not Authorized"
+    }
     ```